 Defended one of Seattle’s largest employers against multiple lawsuits alleging employment discrimination, retaliation, and hostile work environment, including in three-week and four-week jury trials; juries in each case returned complete defense verdicts in favor of the employer

-A major pharmaceutical company in connection with consumer fraud allegations filed by the Washington Attorney General’s Office arising from the sale and marketing of the company’s implant products; after substantially narrowing the plaintiff’s claims through pretrial motions, the case settled on terms favorable to the client
+Represented a major pharmaceutical company in connection with consumer protection allegations filed by the Washington Office of the Attorney General arising from the sale and marketing of the company’s implant products; after substantially narrowing the plaintiff’s claims through pretrial motions, the case settled on terms favorable to the client

 Georgetown University Law Center, 2008, J.D., magna cum laude, Order of the Coif